MariBerry/crem-ml/README.md

 Main script is called *optimizer.py*.
 Create a config file.
 For quick-start create  *config.yml* with default parameters by running.

-`$ python optimizer.py -d -n -o `
+`$ python optimizer.py -d -n 2`
--d is config creation mode, -n is the  number of optimization targets, 1,2,3 etc. - o is (optional) working directory.
+`-d` is config creation mode, `-n` is the  number of optimization targets, 1, 2, 3 etc.
-More info:

 `$ python optimizer.py --help`